elephantscale/es-training-new/deep-learning/generic/DL-RNNs.md

 ## Units

- *  To use the hardware analogy, it’s easiest to keep feedback loops inside of **units** .
+ *  To use the hardware analogy, it's easiest to keep feedback loops inside of **units** .

  *  Units then contain both memory (state) and transformation